Aneri0X4F/Personal-Log/vault/Courses.Sem-5.HRT.Notes.Lec 5.md

 * Oxidation number is the charge an element has in a compound/molecule.

 > If in the environment, if you have a lot of CO2, then what will you get?
 (Azurite or Malachite)
-* We will get azurite as in more CO2 concentrated areas, it is a stable carbonate layer.
+* We will get azurite(green color) as in more CO2 concentrated areas, it is a stable carbonate layer.

 ## Iron Oxide
 * Nature of Fe2O3 is unstable (doubtfull) and porous